DIY Puppet Theater for Preschool Pretend Play

 This is a simple puppet theater with lots of possibilities for imaginative play.
 Start with some foam packaging and finish with a love of the theater!

 This post contains affiliate links.
 Privacy and Disclosure

-Inspire creativity and imagination with this simple puppet theater.
+This simple puppet theater inspires creativity and imagination.
 The possibilities for pretending have no limits!

 Kids can plan the actions, 'write' dialogue, and voice new sounds or accents with a host of different characters.

 These activities help strengthen social, cognitive and language skills.

 The puppet theater you make may look a bit different from the one in this tutorial.
 That's great!
 I hope these ideas inspire you to make your theater your own.

 The end result will be determined by the type of foam packaging you begin with, and the variety of materials you use to complete the project.